“The challenge is finding that niche and filling that content”

 The evening began with a video, then an infographic.
 The speaker, Facebook evangelist Paul Borrud awarded generous prizes to reinforce the stats:

 The core of the original Earth Hour strategy was the combination of user generated content with brand assets that were licensed as open source.
-There was take up from people, organisations and creative agencies; the latter happy to have the opportunity to work with an open brief.
-The major points of Johnston’s talk were:
+People, organisations and creative agencies took up the cause; the latter happy to have the opportunity to work with an open brief.
+Key lessons:

 Bernard Salt and Rebecca Huntley were guests at the last Social Media Club earlier this month.
 They presented their research on how Gen x and Gen y represent themselves online.
 Two themes emerged in the research: superficiality and authenticity.